vals-productions/sqlighter/demo/mobilighter/README.md

 # Mobilighter

-Mobilighter is lightweight sub-project that bridges some basic user interface between Android and iOS platforms.
-It lets you dive deeper into your platform independent implementation with less need to work on platform specific user interface coding.
+Mobilighter is a lightweight sub-project that that bridges some basic user interface (and not only) details between Android and iOS platforms.
+It lets you dive deeper into your platform independent coding with less need to do platform specific things.

+For now it is just a part of SQLighter/AmfibiaN demo, but should separate into a dedicated github project some time in the near future.